Why Code, Why Now: An Information-Theoretic Perspective on the Limits of Machine Learning: Related Work

 \paragraph{Computability and undecidability.} \citet{turing1936} establishes the existence of problems no algorithm can solve, with the halting problem as the canonical example.
 The relationship between computability and learnability is not one of simple containment: computable functions can be unlearnable (e.g., cryptographic functions), and certain generation tasks succeed on classes that include non-recursive languages~\citep{kleinberg2024}.

 \paragraph{Scaling laws and reinforcement learning.} \citet{chu2025} show that supervised fine-tuning memorizes the training distribution while RL can generalize beyond it, but only with supervised scaffolding. \citet{zhang2026} demonstrate that stronger supervised checkpoints can underperform weaker ones after RL, due to distribution divergence. \citet{cui2025} identify policy entropy exhaustion as a fundamental bottleneck in RL for language models.
+Independently, \citet{rohatgi2025} propose a computational taxonomy for RL organized by which supervised learning oracles are necessary and sufficient, identifying minimal oracles for Block MDPs and cryptographic hardness barriers for Low-Rank MDPs.
 These findings support our thesis that the obstacle is in the problem's information structure, not in model capacity.
+At the same time, recent RL-trained reasoning models~\citep{deepseekr1} achieve strong code and mathematics performance, and process reward models~\citep{lightman2023} recover step-level feedback that outcome-based RL discards.
+We analyze why these hybrid successes are consistent with, rather than counter to, our information-structure thesis in Section~\ref{sec:expressibility-hurts}.

+\paragraph{Structural information and computational observers.} \citet{jiang2025epiplexity} decompose the information in a dataset into two components relative to a computationally bounded observer: \emph{epiplexity} (structural information extractable into model weights) and \emph{time-bounded entropy} (residual unpredictability).
+They prove that cryptographically secure pseudorandom generators have nearly maximal time-bounded entropy but negligible epiplexity, formalizing the intuition that computable functions can be unlearnable from observation alone.
+Empirical measurements show that language data carries far more structural information than image data at comparable compute budgets, and that the same data under different factorizations yields different amounts of learnable structure.
+These results provide formal backing for the information-structure perspective developed in the present paper.

 \paragraph{Goodhart's law and reward misspecification.} \citet{manheim2019} categorize variants of Goodhart's law.
 Recent work~\citep{goodhart2024} formalizes distributional Goodhart effects, and geometric analysis of MDPs~\citep{goodhartmdp2024} shows that Goodhart failure is the default outcome of unconstrained proxy optimization.